ankan1811/Backend_assignment/README.md

+# Backend_assignment (Deployed Link: https://moneyyappassignment.herokuapp.com/)

-# Backend_assignment (I have deliberately uploaded env file only for testing purposes)
+I have deliberately uploaded env file only for testing purposes)

 Setup should simply be:
 npm install